ipc valves

 Equipped with a side-mounted pneumatic spring return actuator.
 These valves offer a reliable and efficient operation, enhancing their functionality in emergency conditions.

-How do QCNRV Valves Operate
+How do Quick Closing Non Return Valves (QCNRV) Operate

 QCNRVs are specially designed swing-disk check valves, integral to the turbine steam bleeding lines of the feedwater preheating stages in modern power station cycles.
 Their main function is to quickly shut off the bleeding steam pipes in case of a loss of turbine load.
 This action is crucial in preventing the dangerous phenomenon of water carryover from the preheater back to the turbine, which can cause significant damage and efficiency losses.